leadership

 EXECUTIVE ADMINISTRATIVE ASSISTANT

-Stephanie Green joined Second Helpings in 2024 as the part-time Executive Administrative Assistant.
+Stephanie Green joined Second Helpings in 2024.
 She provides administrative support to the Executive Director, staff, and board committees.
 She is also involved in events planning and management, publicity and marketing, agency coordination, and supports the Healthy Food Initiative.

 Green has extensive experience in customer service, administration, and data analysis.
 She also owns and manages a temporary clerical services business.